GitUser8888/Singapore-HDB-Resale-Flat-Price-Prediction/README.md

 ---

 ### Key takeaways from the project:
-1. The model that is the best at predicting sale price is the **Linear Regression** model with a test $R^2$ score of 0.86
+1) The Random Forest Regressor model using PyCaret is the best at predicting resale price with the highest R^2 score of 0.9687 and lowest RMSE at 25327.7575

-2. Features such as flat_age ,floor Area, storey of unit, transaction_year  and distance_to_nearest_mrt are good predictors of sale prices.

-3. Houses that are located in 'downtown core', 'tanglin', 'outram', 'bukit timah', 'bishan' areas are likely to have high sale prices.

-_Note: The Kaggle score (RMSE) for the production model was ~50,000
+2) Top important features are: floor area, mrt, flat model, max floor level and primary school

 ---

-### Recommendations:
-Recommendations are focused on targeting the right home owners as homes with higher sales price will command higher commission income as commission income is usually based on a percentage of the sale prices.
-The recommendations are as follows:
+The value in being able to predict HDB resale prices with machine learning models comes in the following:

-1. Plan your budget and expectations.
-The more information you have, the more you can make an informed choice
+1) Plan budget and expectations better.
+2) The more information you have, the more you can make an informed choice.
-2. Minimise time and money wastage.
+3) Minimise time and money wastage.
-3. Get a better deal
+4) Get a better deal in the perspective of either the buyer or seller